AP FACT CHECK: Are immigration raids result of Trump policy?

 Most Read Stories

 As a candidate, Donald Trump vowed to take a hard line on immigration.
 Five days after taking office, he signed a sweeping executive order that made clear that just about any immigrant living in the country illegally could be a priority for deportation, particularly those with outstanding deportation orders.
-The president’s order also said enforcement priorities would include convicted criminals, immigrants who had been arrested for any criminal offense, those who committed fraud and anyone who may have committed a crime.
+The president’s order also said enforcement priorities would include convicted criminals, immigrants who had been arrested for any criminal offense, those who committed fraud and anyone who may have committed a crime, including immigration violations.

 ARE THE LATEST RAIDS A DIRECT RESULT OF TRUMP’S ORDER?

-The agency called it an “enforcement surge” that was no different than enforcement actions carried out in the past and said a “rash of recent reports about purported ICE checkpoints and random sweeps are false, dangerous, and irresponsible.”
-In a statement, ICE said “officers frequently encounter additional suspects who may be in the United States in violation of the federal immigration laws.
+The agency called it an “enforcement surge” that was no different than enforcement actions carried out in the past and said a “rash of recent reports about purported ICE checkpoints and random sweeps are false, dangerous and irresponsible.”
+In a statement, the agency said “officers frequently encounter additional suspects who may be in the United States in violation of the federal immigration laws.
 Those persons will be evaluated on a case by case basis and, when appropriate, arrested by ICE.”

-Advocates said the past administration would have not have taken such action.

 THE NEW NORMAL?

 Despite the claims that this is business as usual, an indication of the changed tactics came earlier in the week when Homeland Security Secretary John Kelly testified before Congress.
-He told lawmakers immigration agents expressed frustration about that they were not fully allowed to enforce immigration laws under the Obama administration.
+He told lawmakers that immigration agents expressed frustration at not being fully allowed to enforce immigration laws under the Obama administration.
 He predicted Trump’s directives would end that frustration.

 “I think their morale has suffered because of the job they were hired to do, and then in their sense, they’re … kind of hobbled or, you know, hands tied behind their back, that kind of thing,” Kelly told the House Homeland Security Committee.
 “And now, they feel more positive about things.
 I bet if you watch the morale issue, you’ll … be surprised going forward.”

-Acting ICE Direct Thomas Homan, who was previously in charge of the agency’s enforcement and removal operations, earlier this month made a point of noting that his agents would enforce the law.
+Acting ICE Director Thomas Homan, who was previously in charge of the agency’s enforcement and removal operations, earlier this month made a point of noting that his agents would enforce the law.

 In at least one case, it seems clear that Trump’s order changed someone’s fate.
 Guadalupe Garcia de Rayos, a mother of two in Phoenix, was arrested nearly a decade ago for using a false ID to get a job as a janitor at an amusement park.
-She pleaded guilty to a felony charge, but the government during the Obama years declined to deport her despite her being in the country illegally.
+She pleaded guilty to a felony charge, but the government during the Obama years declined to deport her despite her being in the country illegally and a judge’s order that she leave.
 On Wednesday, she showed up at the ICE building in Phoenix for a scheduled check-in with immigration officers and was swiftly deported to Mexico.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.